Maj18/Rparalog/README.md

 			UPDATE swissprot SET ec = null WHERE ec = "null";
 			CREATE INDEX accnr ON swissprot (accnr);
 			.quit
-   * (In databases a missing value is represented by the null value.
+   * (In databases, a missing value is represented by the null value.
 However when we import data to a SQLite table it’s not possible to set a value to be absent.
 In our data we have represented missing value as the string null.
 We have to convert these values to true null values, that's why we did the UPDATE steps above)

 ### Building and installing
 * If you have git installed on your computer, you can simply get the software by